KehindeOjewunmi/HashiCorp-Certified-Terraform-Associate-002-Key-Points/README.md

 It is a meta-argument used to provide `distinct infrastructure object association` that accepts map or a set of strings.
 It uses `each.key, each.value or both as reference`.
 `toset function` are used to explicitly convert a list of strings to a set ad remove duplication.

+`provider`
+It is the meta-argument used to override the default provider configuration.
+This is achieved with use of `alias.`

+`lifecycle`
+It is a nested meta-arguments with argument options of `create_before_destroy`, `prevent_destroy`,
+`ignore_changes`, and
+`replace_triggered_by.`
+It also accepts child nested precondition and postcondition blocks